 - Electric heat pump water heater with an energy factor of at least 2.0: $300

-- Electric heat pump which achieves the highest efficiency tier established by the Consortium for Energy Efficiency: $300
+- Electric heat pump that achieves the highest efficiency tier established by the Consortium for Energy Efficiency: $300

 - Central air conditioner which achieves the highest efficiency tier established by the Consortium for Energy Efficiency: $300